abrie/custom-web-scraper/secrets/README.md

-There is nothing here but secrets.
+There should be nothing here, except this file.